vstinner/faulthandler/doc/index.rst

 * Python issue #21497: faulthandler functions now raise a better error if ``sys.stderr`` is ``None``: RuntimeError("sys.stderr is None") instead of AttributeError("'NoneType' object has no attribute 'fileno'").
+* Python issue #19306: Add extra hints to faulthandler stack dumps that they are upside down.

 Version 2.3 (2013-12-17)
 ------------------------